- MGH Cancer Center Translational Imaging Core

 Computational analysis of images is performed using high-end software (Halo by Indica Labs or VIS by Visiopharm).
 Software is capable of cell segmentation using propriety methods or other AI (artificial intelligence) approaches, cell enumeration, RNA ISH enumeration, spatial profiling, heatmap generation, tissue registration, and more.
 All analysis apps are tailored to each research project and output can be further analyzed using custom R or Python scripts.
 Trained users have 24/7 scheduled access to analysis workstations.
 Consultation with Dr. Nieman required.

 Slide staining will be billed per slide and have a two-tiered structure dependent on whether reagents are provided by investigators.
 All staining, with the exception of DNA fusion, will be performed on a Leica Bond RX autostainer to facilitate high-volume consistent stains.
-Scope of work will be outlined during required consultation sessions.
+Scope of work will be outlined during required consultation session.

 Types of biomarker staining include: multiplex protein fluorescence (FL) staining using Akoya Opal fluorophores, multiplex FL using ACD RNAscope ISH probes with Akoya Opal fluorophores, multiplex chromogenic RNAscope ISH, and accompanying singleplex and duplex IHC needed for optimization of multiplex staining,